NumEconCopenhagen/projects-2024-anders-2-don-1/modelproject/README.md

 # Model analysis project

-Our project is titled **Dynamic shocks in a short-run AS/AD-model** and examines an extended model of the short-run model presented in the course "Macroeconomics II".
-Our model extends the basic supply shock model by adding stochastic supply shocks and persistence for these shocks in able to capture a glance of naturally occuring business cycles in an economy.
+Our project is titled **Dynamic GARCH portfolio and utility optimization**.
+We extend the methods and results from the Data project by engaging the portfolio optimization problem using GARCH-modeling and assuming that the investor can exploit new information each period to reallocate his/her assets.
+From this, we find that the Sharpe-ratio (risk-adjusted return) can be increased relative to the benchmark portfolio (which represents the portfolio derived from the Data project assuming constant volatility over time).
+We further extend the Capital Asset Pricing model by assuming specific investor preferences and parameters for risk aversion to find a closed solution to the dilemma proposed by CAPM: how much to actually divide ones capital between risky and safe assets.

 The **results** of the project can be seen from running [modelproject.ipynb](modelproject.ipynb).